sam1am/gmail-assist/readme.md

 - A Google Cloud Platform project with the Gmail API enabled
 - Credentials for the Gmail API
 - An OpenAI API key
-- Add the labels listed above to your gmail account
+- ==Add the labels listed above to your gmail account before running the script==

 ## Installation